 Elderberry bushes are a great addition to your garden and yard.
-There are many beautiful varieties to chose from, and all black fruited elderberries can be processed for food, or medicine.
-Both flowers and berries can be safely used, if proper processing is followed.
+There are many beautiful varieties to chose from, and all black fruited elderberries can be processed for food or medicine.
+Both flowers and berries can be safely used if proper processing is followed.

 In 2013 I purchased 9 elderberry plants from Richter’s Herbs in Ontario.
-Elderberry was the 2013 Herb of the Year and Richter’s had a full compliment of Elder varieties to choose from.
+Elderberry was the 2013 Herb of the Year and Richter’s had a full complement of Elder varieties to choose from.
 The plants were easy to establish here in zone 3, at the edge of Elder’s hardiness zone.
-I suspected it would grow well for me since we have wild black elder’s on our property already.
+I suspected it would grow well for me since we have the wild black elder’s on our property already.
 The plants have been a boon to wild pollinators, flowering all season long from May right into September, with berries ripening even as new flowers continue to bloom.
 If you don’t already have elders growing nearby consider this plant that was once considered an apothecary all by itself.

 There are three, currently circulating, myths about the safety and efficiency of using elderberry for food and medicine.
 Check out the explanation behind these myths, and the safety protocols for working with elderberry.